Carolyn Weisz, Professor, Psychology

 With other species, her interests are also concerned with social cognition.
 This includes intra-species social behavior such as assessing empathy or altruism and inter-species social behavior such as social referencing cue use by dogs.
 More details about her research can be found at www.erincolbertwhite.com.

-Melvin Rouse, Assistant Professor, Psychology
+Melvin Rouse, Associate Professor, Psychology

 Melvin Rouse’s research looks at how hormones, the brain, and reproductive behavior interact.
 His lab uses songbirds as a model system.
 This model is unique in that it allows for the ability to study how gonadal hormones act to modulate patterns of learning and behavior, as well as how hormones affect the perception of behavior.
 These studies demonstrate the influence of the endocrine system on brain plasticity, learning, and social behavior.
 Rouse teaches in the areas of behavioral neuroscience, hormones and behavior, research methods and statistics, and comparative neuropsychology.
+Professor Rouse is on sabbatical during Fall semester 2023.